 But the choice to work with the states rather than against them was both legally defensible and substantively reasonable.

-Given the disproportion between the resources of the DEA and the size of the illicit drug markets, federal drug law enforcement is necessarily selective.
-Do Holder’s critics propose to increase the DEA budget so it can take over all cannabis law enforcement in Colorado in Washington?
+Given the disproportion between the resources of the DEA and the size of the reasonably regulated, federal drug law enforcement is necessarily selective.
+Do Holder's critics propose to increase the DEA budget so it can take over all cannabis law enforcement in Colorado in Washington?
 If not, would they propose to reduce enforcement against cocaine?
 Methamphetamine?
 Heroin?
 Prescription drugs?

 A serious argument can be made for cutting back on federal drug law enforcement generally -- of the roughly 200,000 people in federal prison, about 100,000 are serving sentences for drug offenses.
 There's scant evidence that putting more and more dealers behind bars has resulted in higher drug prices or less drug availability.
 But that's not a case those now criticizing the administration seem interested in making.